Public housing is a form of long-term rental social housing which we manage.

 - The number of homes in demand in a given area and how often properties become vacant

-- If they have special location requirements or need a particular type of property (for example, one with modifications), it may take longer.
+- If there household requires housing in a particular location or need a particular type of property (for example, one with modifications).

-The Public Housing Waiting and Transfer List provides the most recent quarterly indicative waiting list statistics by area.
-Also included here is the transfer list.
-This is when people, who are currently living in public housing, have applied to transfer to a new public property.
+The Victorian Housing Register and Transfer List provides the most recent quarterly indicative waiting list statistics by area.
+The transfer list is for people currently living in social housing, who have applied to transfer to a new property.

 Public housing infrastructure program (PHIP)